 - Can I refinance my ARM to another ARM?
 Yes.
 You may use an FHA streamline refinance to refinance an adjustable-rate mortgage (ARM) to another ARM (for primary residences only).

 - Can I refinance my ARM to a fixed-rate mortgage?
 Yes.
-Though, there are additional requirements dependent on the type of ARM and the original closing date.
+Though, there are additional requirements depending on the type of ARM and the original closing date.
 (See the Net Tangible Benefit section.)

 - Can I refinance my fixed-rate mortgage to an ARM?
 Yes.
 The combined rate requirement must be a 2% decrease.